saisrivatsan/tf-protoNN/README.md

 # tf-protoNN
 ---------------------------------------
-The repository contains **ProtoNN** (a KNN based algorithm) implemented in Tensorflow for large-scale multi-label learning.
-The repository also has a script to run the training on multiple GPUs.
+This repository contains the code for **ProtoNN** (a KNN based algorithm) implemented in Tensorflow for large-scale multi-label learning.
+This repository also has a script to run the training on multiple GPUs.

 **Note:** some modifications have been made to improve run-time and performance on large-scale datasets.
 For more details about ProtoNN, please refer to [ProtoNN: Compressed and Accurate kNN for Resource-scarce Devices](http://proceedings.mlr.press/v70/gupta17a.html).
 If you are seeking to reproduce the results in the original paper, please use the official code provided by the authors.